idollyAI-official/.github/profile/README.md

 ## 🎨 Styler (New Feature)
 ![11P](https://github.com/user-attachments/assets/14faa888-44d2-4096-9e3f-42fa6fe32343)

-Idolly Styler allows users to upload their own images and transform them into beautifully stylized artworks, such as Ghibli, Pixel Art, Makoto Shinkai, and more.
+- Idolly Styler allows users to upload their own images and transform them into beautifully stylized artworks, such as Ghibli, Pixel Art, Makoto Shinkai, and more.
-NSFW OK: Users can freely experiment with styles
+- NSFW OK: No more 'I'm sorry i can't assist with ...', Users can freely experiment with styler.
 ---

 ## 🕸️ Idol Brain (Orchestrator)